xrplevm/docs.xrplevm.org/pages/users/getting-started/connect-to-the-xrpl-evm.md

-# Connect MetaMask to the XRPL EVM Sidechain
+# Connect MetaMask to the XRPL EVM

 ## Attention

 The XRPL EVM-compatible sidechain implementation is a **proof of concept** extension to the XRP Ledger protocol and is intended for development purposes only.
 It is currently connected to the **XRPL Devnet** and not the production mainnet. **Do not send transactions in Mainnet.**

-This guide will walk you through configuring MetaMask to connect to the XRPL EVM Sidechain.
+This guide will walk you through configuring MetaMask to connect to the XRPL EVM.

 ---

-## 1. Adding XRPL EVM Sidechain to MetaMask
+## 1. Adding XRPL EVM to MetaMask

-To interact with the XRPL EVM Sidechain, you need to manually add it as a custom network in MetaMask.
+To interact with the XRPL EVM, you need to manually add it as a custom network in MetaMask.

 1. **Open MetaMask**:
    - Click the MetaMask icon in your browser to open the wallet.